digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/identity.rst

 management system which incorporates identity.
 The design is introduced by first calling out a few basic design principles.
 We then introduce a formalism for the necessary topology management transactions.
-Finally, we connect the formalism to actual processes and cryptographic artefacts that describe the concrete implementation.
+Finally, we connect the formalism to actual processes and cryptographic artifacts that describe the concrete implementation.

 Design Principles
 =================
 In order to understand the approach, a few key principles need to be introduced.

-The synchronisation protocol is separated from the topology protocol.
-However, in order to leverage the composability properties of the synchronisation protocol, an equivalent approach is required for topology transactions.
-As such, given that there is no single globally trusted entity we can rely on for synchronisation, we also can't rely on a single globally trusted entity to establish identities, which leads us to the first principle:
+The synchronization protocol is separated from the topology protocol.
+However, in order to leverage the composability properties of the synchronization protocol, an equivalent approach is required for topology transactions.
+As such, given that there is no single globally trusted entity we can rely on for synchronization, we also can't rely on a single globally trusted entity to establish identities, which leads us to the first principle:

   *Principle 1: For global synchronization to work in reality, there cannot